 III.
 They had labored hard.
 They were fatigued.
 They were worn out.
 Have you labored hard for nothing this evening?
 Are you fatigued?
 Are you worn out?
 Are you ready to do what God tells you – no matter what it takes?

 3. Is God your last resort?

-I. “But at your word I will lower the nets”.
-For Peter Jesus’ advise was just a last resort.
+I. “But at your word, I will lower the nets”.
+For Peter Jesus’ advice was just a last resort.

 II.
 They got such a big catch of fish that their nets were torn and boats almost sank, (Luke 5:6-7).
 They didn’t have adequate resources to handle it because they had never caught such a big load of fish before.

 III.
 Did you come to God after everything else failed?
 Do you believe that God is able to help?

 I. Peter’s reaction was 3 fold.
 First, he felt guilty.
 Second, he was amazed.
 Third, he left everything behind and followed Jesus along with his companions.

 II.
 Why did Peter feel guilty? because the miracle reflected Peter’s own sinful nature, (Luke 5:8)

 III.
 Why was he amazed? because he didn’t believe, (Luke 5:9) Why did he follow Jesus?
 Because after the miracle Peter believed that Jesus is God, (Luke 5:10-11).

 A. Tonight you will experience the first miracle in your life.
 You will have a personal encounter with God.
 You will become a follower of Jesus.